 Mobile services: There are three mobile operators.
-MTN Zambia Limited, a subsidiary of South Africa's MTN is the leader, with a 45.2 per cent market share at the end of June 2017, which entered the market through the purchase of TELECEL, which had been operating since 1995.
-Airtel Zambia Limited, a subsidiary of India's AIRTEL, had the second largest market share of 39.2 per cent.
-The company launched its operations on the market in 1997 initially trading as Celtel Zambia and subsequently Zain Zambia.
-The State-owned incumbent, Zambia Telecommunications Company Ltd. (ZAMTEL), had the lowest market share, at 15.3 per cent, despite progressive gains in its customer base.
+MTN Zambia Limited, a subsidiary of South Africa's MTN, is the leader, with a 44.4 per cent market share at the end of December 2017, which entered the market through the purchase of TELECEL, which had been operating since 1995.
+Airtel Zambia Limited, a subsidiary of India's Airtel, had the second largest market share, at 39.7 per cent.
+The company launched its operations on the market in 1997, initially trading as Celtel Zambia and subsequently Zain Zambia.
+The State-owned incumbent, Zambia Telecommunications Company Ltd. (ZAMTEL), had the lowest market share, at 15.9 per cent, despite progressive gains in its customer base.
 ZAMTEL launched its mobile phone service offering in 1994 as the country's first mobile operator.
-The 2015 survey on access and usage of ICTs among households and individuals found that 65 per cent of households had a mobile phone including 85 per cent in urban homes and 50 per cent in rural ones.512.
-MTN Zambia launched its 3G offering in 2011, followed by AIRTEL and ZAMTEL in 2012.
-Mobile LTE was introduced by MTN in 2014 using the 1 800 MHz frequency while ZAMTEL and Airtel Zambia launched their LTE offerings in 2016 and 2017 respectively.
-Mobile Broadband Limited trading as Vodafone Limited, Hai Telecommunications Limited and Microlink Limited, which previously were traditional ISPs, extended their service offering since last year to provide LTE mobile Internet services.
+The 2015 survey on access and usage of ICTs among households and individuals found that 65 per cent of households had mobile phones, including 85 per cent in urban homes and 50 per cent in rural ones.
+509 MTN Zambia launched its 3G offering in 2011, followed by Airtel and ZAMTEL in 2012.
+Mobile LTE was introduced by MTN in 2014 using the 1 800 MHz frequency, while ZAMTEL and Airtel Zambia launched their LTE offerings in 2016 and 2017, respectively.
+Mobile Broadband Limited (trading as Vodafone Limited), Hai Telecommunications Limited and Microlink Limited, which previously were traditional ISPs, extended their service offering since last year to provide LTE mobile Internet services.

-Fixed services: ZAMTEL is the main provider of fixed-telephone services using PSTN technology.
-It also offers fixed-broadband over capped ADSL and fibre-optic connections, and fixed wireless LTE-TDD (the latter since 2014).
-Vodafone also launched a fixed wireless LTE-TDD network using the 2 300 MHz band in 2016.
+Fixed services: ZAMTEL is the main provider of fixed-telephone services using public switched telephone network technology.
+It also offers fixed-broadband over capped ADSL and fibre-optic connections, and fixed wireless LTE-Time Division Duplex (the latter since 2014).
+Vodafone also launched a fixed wireless LTE-Time Division Duplex network using the 2 300 MHz band in 2016.
 While there are a number of other ISPs, most are small, with the top four (including mobile operators) accounting for more than 80 per cent of the market.
-Access to Internet services in the country increased by 2.9 percent from a total of 5.7 million Internet users reported at the end of June, 2016 to 5.9 million users reported at the end of June, 2017.
+Access to Internet services in the country increased rapidly, as the number of mobile-broadband subscriptions increased from a total of 5.2 million at the end of December 2016